• HOME

 UNIVERSITY OF WISCONSIN - Waukesha Wisconsin - 1967

 That's Jack playing bass in his first year of college.
 Playing jazz on the upright was his transition from rock bass (pictured below) to jazz guitar (pictured above).
-Trumpet virtuoso Dick Ruedebusch had played with The Woody Herman Herd before settling in Waukesha and leading a band at Tumblebrook Country Club.
-Jack Whitney is a fine teacher who was able to transfer his love of music to his students.
-He introduced Jack to very important jazz records which influenced his decision to be a jazz artist instead of a rock musician.
+Trumpet virtuoso Dick Ruedebusch had played with The Woody Herman Herd before settling in Waukesha. .
+Conductor Jack Whitney, a fine teacher transferred his love of music to his students.
+He introduced Jack to important jazz records which influenced his decision to be a jazz artist instead of a rock musician.

 Picture